-The table below details the Bank's minimum capital requirement for credit risk under the standardised approach, which is expressed as 8% of the risk weighted exposure amounts, for each of the applicable risk exposures as at 31 December 2018.
+The Bank's Pillar I minimum capital requirements which covers credit risk, market risk and operational risk and its capital adequacy position is shown in the table below.
+The table details the Bank's minimum capital requirement for credit risk under the standardised approach, which is expressed as 8% of the risk weighted exposure amounts, for each of the applicable risk exposure class as at 31 December 2022.